Sumaid/eventmanager/README.md

-# eventmanager
+# Events Manager

-This webapp is essentially a events and expenditure management app with easy to use and simplistic user interface.
+This webapp is essentially a events and expenditure management app with easy to use and simplistic user interface.This webapp is based on flask framework with mysql for database support.

 A) User Features
 	a) Events